zerwes/ansible-ensure-service-running/README.md

 RUNNING HANDLER [testservicenormal : restart apache2]
 ```

+Another problem with handlers not beeing run at the end of a role, is that the trigger of a restart will be lost if a subsequent role will fail.
+Imagine:
+ * role _x_ changes the connfig of a service and trigger a restart
+ * role _y_ executed after _x_ fails, the play ends
+ * you fix the problem in _y_ and start a new run, but _x_ is finished and will make any changes, thus no restart of the service in _x_ will be triggered
+ * finally your play is done, but the service in _x_ is **not** running with the desired config, as it was not restarted/reloaded

 ## try to ensure the service is running
 So we can try to extend the role by ensuring the service is started at the end of the run